Pomegranate Guacamole

 What are some serving suggestions for pomegranate guacamole?

 This guac is excellent scooped up with chips or raw vegetables (like carrot sticks or cucumber spears).
-You could also dollop this guac onto tacos, like my spicy shrimp ones.
+You could also dollop this guac onto tacos, like my spicy shrimp tacos.

 How do I prevent the avocado from turning brown?